worklearnlabs/ai-lms/README.md

   - Ensuring context preservation and smooth transitions during AI integration failures can be complex.
   - Mitigation: Develop thorough error-handling routines with clear, non-technical messages to users, and continuously test using simulated API failures.

+## 9. Documentation

+The following documentation is available to help developers understand and work with the Adaptive Learning System:

+- [Project Requirements Document](docs/project_requirements_document.md) - Comprehensive overview of the project requirements
+- [Codebase Structure](docs/codebase_structure.md) - Overview of the codebase organization
+- [Supabase Integration Guide](docs/supabase_integration_guide.md) - Guidelines and best practices for using Supabase in the project
+- [Frontend Guidelines](docs/frontend_guidelines_document.md) - Guidelines for frontend development
+- [Backend Structure](docs/backend_structure_document.md) - Overview of the backend architecture
+- [App Flow](docs/app_flow_document.md) - Description of the application flow
+- [Tech Stack](docs/tech_stack_document.md) - Details about the technology stack used in the project
+- [Implementation Plan](docs/implementation_plan.md) - Plan for implementing the project

 This PRD serves as the comprehensive blueprint for the Adaptive Learning System project, ensuring that every component—from user onboarding to AI integration and error handling—is detailed, leaving no room for guesswork in subsequent technical documents.